mstump/golang-driver-shootout/README.md

 ```

 ## Results
+These are the results from single threaded inserts from my macbook air to my macbook air.
+Don't use these results as a reference for absolute throughput.
+The results are only useful for a relative throughput comparison between drivers on the same (constrained) hardware and can be used as a proxy to judge efficency.

 ### C++
-Modified to log at ERROR and not insert into the set.
+Modified the ```examples/perf.c``` code to log at ERROR and not insert into the set.

 ```
 #define NUM_THREADS 1